5l1v3r1/bradamsa-ng/README.md

 *bradamsa-ng* tries to automatically detect a *Radamsa* binary in your `$PATH`.
 If this succeeds, you'll see a message saying

-> Radamsa binary was found at /some/path/radamsa
+> Radamsa executable found at /usr/bin/radamsa

 in the extension's *Output* tab.

 Likewise, when running on Windows and WSL is available, you'll either see

->WSL is available, but no installed distributions have been found
+> WSL is available, but no distributions are installed

 or

-> WSL is available and the following distributions have been found: [Ubuntu, Kali]
+> WSL is available and the following distributions have been found: [Ubuntu]
+> WSL mode enabled with distribution Ubuntu
+> searching for Radamsa executable
+> Radamsa executable found at /usr/bin/radamsa

 depending on if WSL distributions are installed or not.
+As you can see, *bradamsa-ng* will automatically enable WSL mode for you, using your default WSL distribution.

 ## Building